alejandroEsc/kubernetes_petset/README.md

 Scylla recommend to use SSD and xfs filesystem.

-As I said before, you cannot choose the volume type and filesystem.
+As I said before, you cannot choose the volume type as well as filesystem.
 So when you want to use SSD persistent disks and xfs filesystem as PV, you should create disks in advance.

-Also, AWS support xfs filesystem by default but GCE doesn't do that.
+** Also, AWS support xfs filesystem by default but GCE doesn't do that.
 Therefore when you deploy the scylla cluster on GCE, you should install xfsprogs on GCE nodes.

 	Syntax> ./xfs_install.sh zone instance_group_name